-If you're looking for the best running headphones around, you're in the right place, but there are a few things you need to consider beforehand like the style, noise, and volume control features.
+If you're looking for the best running headphones around, you're in the right place.

 Best Running Headphones